Introduction to PostgreSQL RAISE EXCEPTION

 How RAISE EXCEPTION work in PostgreSQL?

 We can raise the exception by violating the data integrity constraints in PostgreSQL.
-Raise exception is basically used raise the error and report the messages.
+Raise exception is basically used to raise the error and report the messages.

-Given below shows the raise statement level options which was specifying the error severity in PostgreSQL:
+Given below shows the raise statement-level options, which was specifying the error severity in PostgreSQL:

-We can also add the more detailed information about the error by using following clause with the raise exception statement in it.
+We can also add more detailed information about the error by using the following clause with the raise exception statement in it.

 USING option = expression